Reverse cycle air conditioning is the process of removing heat from a confined space and replacing it with cool, filtered air.

 The best way to choose your reverse cycle air conditioner for your property is to focus on the size and the energy rating of the system.

-- Sizing First of all, it is important to work out what sizing of reverse cycle air conditioner you will need.
-So based on whether you live in a house, a unit or if you are installing air conditioning for a commercial property will determine the kW you will need for the unit.
-The best way to get an accurate reading of what you need is to request a quote from a qualified technician who can use your floor plan to provide a detailed quote of the size you will be air conditioning.
-If you install a system that is too big you will get poor performance, if you install a unit that is too small you will never get the cooling or heating power you’re looking for, so taking the time to get a correct size of your space will allow you to find out the kilowatts you need for your system.
+It is important to work out what size reverse cycle air conditioner you will need.
+Whether you live in a house, a unit or if you are installing air conditioning for a commercial property will determine the kW you need.
+If you install a system that is too big you will have wasted energy and higher bills.
+Install unit that is too small you will never get the cooling or heating power you’re looking for.
+Take the time to get a correct size of your space will allow you to find out the kilowatts you need for your system.

-- Energy rating labels Another way to choose the right reverse cycle air conditioner for your needs is to get one with the best energy rating within your budget.
-All reverse cycle air conditioners, particularly of the single-phase variety, need to have an energy rating label with between 1 and 6 stars.
-If you are buying smaller systems such as a window or wall unit or a wall system you will have this sticker on the unit so you can compare.
-The more stars on the unit, the more efficient, which means you can save hundreds of dollars per year on your heating and cooling.
-Having an energy efficient system means your performance is higher and your running costs and output lower, which is a win-win when it comes to air conditioning a property.
+Another way to choose the right reverse cycle air conditioner is to get one with the best energy rating.
+All reverse cycle air conditioners, particularly of the single-phase variety, need to have an energy rating label.
+The more stars on the unit, the more efficient, which means you can save hundreds of dollars per year.
+Having an energy efficient system means your performance is higher and your running costs lower.
+That’s a win-win when it comes to air conditioning a property.

 How does a reverse cycle air conditioner work?